-We had a fruitful year in 2022.
-With COVID behind us, we surged ahead with exciting educational programs as we involved our community in our endeavors.
+The year 2024 had many accomplishments.
 Our main objective was to continue educating and caring for our children and providing a safe place to be amidst all the comings and goings in the community.
 I believe we did in fact achieve this.
-Although we still have a locked gate policy, parents were invited into the school on a regular basis.
-Parents understood that we only had one parent attend guest days to give everyone more space.
-Our children have adapted to our new way of life where teachers sometimes wear a mask, parents sometimes wear a mask and people in the community sometimes wear a mask.
+Although we still have a locked gate policy, parents were invited into the school on a much more regular basis.

 Each term, apart from our individual Montessori work, the children have projects to work on.
-Term one projects are based around countries of the world, famous artists, colours, magnets, and life in the sea.
-Term two projects were people in the community who help, Australia, weather and climates, mapping, natural and manufactured products and zoo animals.
+Term one projects are based around countries of the world, famous artists, colors, magnets, and life in the sea.
+Term two projects were people in the community who help, Australia, weather and climates, mapping, natural and manufactured products, and zoo animals.
 Term three projects were things that grow, continents of the world, and classification of living things.
 Term four projects were on electricity, soluble and insoluble, water cycle and erosion, solar system, timelines, and volcanoes.
-It was so nice to see in photographs what each child was like as a baby and to have their growth documented in this way to the current day.
+It was so nice to see in the timelines what each child was like as a baby and to have their growth documented in this way to the current day.
 Thank you to the parents for providing the pictures.
 The children enjoyed sharing them with their peers and teachers.

-We were able to have two parent information evenings in 2022 and these were well attended.
+We were able to have three parent information evenings in 2024 and these were well attended.
 It gave us an opportunity to discuss with our parents, the Montessori philosophy, and how it promotes child development in all areas.
 We were also able to have a family fun day at the end of the year.
 This was well attended.
-We communicated with our families through many photos of our activities so they felt part of their children's journeys.
-For new enrolments, we made a video of our classroom and put that on our website.
-This enabled us to establish enrollments for 2023.
+We communicated with our families through many photos of our activities, so they felt part of their children's journeys.
+For new enrollments, we made a video of our classroom and put that on our website.
+This enabled us to establish enrollments for 2025.

-The students gained an understanding of the larger community beyond the walls of the school through excursions to the Sydney Aquarium, the Koala Park, the Botanic Gardens and the Museum, which we did towards the end of the year.
-We continue to travel by minibus to eliminate contact with lots of adults and this worked well.
+The students gained an understanding of the larger community beyond the walls of the school through excursions to the Sydney Aquarium, the Sydney Zoo, the Botanic Gardens, and the Museum, which we did towards the end of the year.
+We continue to travel by minibus to eliminate any safety concerns that could occur with travelling in several cars.
 It also provides the children with a different experience.
-We will continue using the bus for 2023.
+We will continue using the bus for 2025.